• 4 hours

 In other situations, avoid blind copies, which show a lack of transparency.

-Drafting a letter
+Drafting a Letter

 Letters have common features:

-• Short sentences (no more than two or three lines);
+• Short sentences (no more than two or three lines)

-• A simple style;
+• A simple style

-• An absence of humour.
+• An absence of humor

 Letters have a particular format, with the sender and recipient shown in the header: